Essay Writing Tips to Help You Excel in English

 Your conclusion sums up what you’ve said and reinforces that you’ve addressed the question.
 This is the last opportunity to leave a good impression with your marker, so take the time to craft it well.

-The best way to become skilled at essay writing is to practice composing plans and responses.
+The most effective way to become skilled at English essay writing is to practice composing plans and responses based on past papers.
 Students can also look at marking guidelines and read sample responses online to find out what markers are looking for.